SAP/openui5-docs/docs/App_Development_Using_OpenUI5_b1fbe1a.md

 3. In your app’s main HTML file, load OpenUI5 by referring to the `resources/sap-ui-core.js` file that was contained in the ZIP file. \(See [Standard Variant for Bootstrapping](Standard_Variant_for_Bootstrapping_91f1f45.md).\)

+> Note:
+> Alternatively, we recommend that you familiarize yourselves with our [UI5 Tooling](https://sap.github.io/ui5-tooling/), which is an open and modular toolchain leveraging **node.js** and a command-line interface.
+For more information about this powerful yet easy-to-use development environment, see [Getting Started](https://sap.github.io/ui5-tooling/pages/GettingStarted/).
+>
+>

 ***

 ### Using OpenUI5 Sources from a Content Delivery Network